Dear all,

 From India, Madras

-1. Welcome on board email - This would be sent with the new joiner's photograph and a short note about him/her.
-This would be prepared by HR and will be sent by our CEO personally addressing the new joiner while copying the entire organization.
+1. Welcome on board email - This is sent with the new joiner's photograph and a short note about him/her.
+It is prepared by HR and sent by our CEO, personally addressing the new joiner while copying the entire organization.

-2. In the middle of the induction session, we would introduce the newcomer to other employees and allow him to socialize.
+2. In the middle of the induction session, we introduce the newcomer to other employees and allow them to socialize.

-3. The induction program is divided into 2 sessions - one would involve an introduction to company history, services, etc., and the next is an HR session wherein he/she would be explained about policies, fun practices, etc. We conduct a small quiz at the end of each session.
+3. The induction program is divided into two sessions: one involves an introduction to company history, services, etc., and the next is an HR session where policies, fun practices, etc., are explained.
+We conduct a small quiz at the end of each session.

-4. We ensure that our CEO meets the new joiner on his/her joining date and has a discussion so that he/she would feel important.
+4. We ensure that our CEO meets the new joiner on their joining date and has a discussion so they feel important.

-I am not sure of the size of your organization and the number of new joiners who would be joining on a specific date.
+I am not sure of the size of your organization and the number of new joiners joining on a specific date.
 If it is a big group, an ice-breaking session would be very useful.

 All the best.